 Overall, Bermuda is a little more exclusive and expensive than St Lucia and it often attracts older and more affluent tourists, whereas St Lucia is a little bit more affordable and tends to attract a younger crowd.

-Here are the main key differences between St Lucia and Bermuda:
+Here are the main key differences I noticed between St Lucia and Bermuda:

-- Bermuda feels quieter and more secluded compared with St Lucia which feels a bit busier.
+• Bermuda felt much quieter and more secluded compared with St Lucia which felt a bit busier.

 The rest of this article will go into more detail on each aspect to help you decide which is better.

-You’ll be greeted by warm welcomes and big smiles when you first arrive at either of these beautiful islands.
+I was greeted by warm welcomes and big smiles when I first arrived on both of these beautiful islands.

 If you’re planning a relaxing beach vacation, then don’t worry as both islands have excellent beaches but with different characteristics.